grampassonnia/replayst/README.md

 #### NOTES:
 - expo client runs only on stable node versions (run `nvm use --lts` to switch to the latest one)
 - user creation is not enabled in-app yet.
 To create a new user hit the `/register` endpoint with a post request using [Postman](https://www.postman.com) or a similar software.
 The body needs to be in json format.
 Data model and required fields can be found in **/server/models/user.js**
+- in order to call RAWG api you need to obtain a free key here --> [RAWG.io](https://rawg.io)